jerwallace/aws-sagemaker-workshops/content/_index.md

 Hello SageMakers!
 If you're looking for that last bit of content to get you over the hurdle of launching your very own SageMaker projects into production, look no further.

-Alternatively, you might be in the very early stages of your journey either to the cloud, and/or to machine learning.
+Alternatively, you might be in the very early stages of your journey to the cloud and/or to machine learning.
 Also great.

 You might be an expert at machine learning, and simply new to AWS and/or SageMaker.
 Also good.